SiulRek/ImageMLResearch/docs/source/recipes.rst

 - Model creation and training
 - Plotting and evaluation

 To maintain reproducibility, it is recommended to design the experiment workflow within a single Python script, leveraging the framework’s capabilities.
-The script should reside in the experiment directory and be exclusively used for the specific experiment.
+The recommended name for this script is ``execution.py``.
+It should reside in the experiment directory and be exclusively used for the specific experiment.

 Workflow
 ^^^^^^^^